paulelliott/fabrication-site/views/_content.markdown

 project.
 If you would like to contribute, please fork the project, make your changes on a feature branch, and submit a pull request.

-Naturally, the Fabrication source is [available on Github](https://github.com/paulelliott/fabrication).
+Naturally, the Fabrication source is [available on Github](https://github.com/paulelliott/fabrication), as is the source for the [Fabrication website](https://github.com/paulelliott/fabrication-site).

 To run rake successfully: